 The Council on Approved Student Education (CASE), part of the National Court Reporters Association, establishes the General Requirements and Minimum Standards (GRMS).

-CASE certifies and develops court reporter student training and education programs; maintains and updates the General Requirements and Minimum Standards, and assists in the creation of educational content for events and webinars when needed.
-The Constitution & Bylaws state that the Council shall consist of at least five members, including at least two Registered Professional Reporters and at least three reporting educators from NCRA-approved programs representing both public and private institutions.
+CASE certifies and develops court reporter student training and education programs, maintains and updates the General Requirements and Minimum Standards, and assists in the creation of educational content for events and webinars when needed.
+The Constitution & Bylaws state that the Council shall consist of at least five members, including at least two Registered Professional Reporters and at least three reporting educators from NCRA-approved court reporting programs representing both public and private institutions.

 General Requirements and Minimum Standards

 The Council on Approved Student Education (CASE) complaint procedures

 Each institution with an approved court reporting program shall publish a procedure for resolving and handling student complaints, including provisions for a final written decision.